 It should be noted that, unlike other legal systems, Hungarian law recognises no correlation between the liability of heirs and the inventory of the estate.
 The limited nature of the liability of heirs arises from the law: heirs need not make a ‘declaration limiting their liability’ when accepting a succession.

 Section 7:94 of the Civil Code specifies the claims that constitute estate debt.
 Accordingly, estate debts comprise:

-(a) costs of a proper burial for the testator;
+a) costs of a proper burial for the deceased;

 The above five categories of estate debts are ranked in a hierarchical order (Section 7:95 of the Civil Code).
 Debts are satisfied in the sequence established for the different categories of estate debts.
 If full satisfaction of all the debts in a debt category is not possible, claims are satisfied proportionately within the category (in proportion to the relative size of claims).